HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 #### 1. Create a Custom Secret
 Create a secret that will be used to reference credentials, this secret should contain all the required attributes (e.g. "username", "password") needed by the credentials.

-!!! note
-    The string values assigned in the data fields of the secret should be base64-encoded.
-The containers expects a base64-encoded string to be pased from the secrets key-value pairs.
-The credentials wont work if the values passed are plain strings.

 There are two way(s) to create and deploy custom secrets:

 **By Kubectl Command**\